Make an Appointment

 The information below about our service and appointments may have changed due the the pandemic.
 Please click here for information - we are reviewing and evaluating this all of the time in light of changing recommendations and restrictions due to Covid-19.

 If you feel you need to be seen on the same day with a medically urgent problem, please call our appointments lines as above.

 The doctors offer a number of "sit and wait" appointments at the end of their surgeries for on-the-day urgent problems.
 These are offered in addition to their routine appointments and they ask for your patience until they can fit you in.

 The doctors ask patients to give the receptionist a brief description of their symptoms for urgent problems.
 This ensures you are given an appointment with the correct clinician.

 We have two paramedics (Emily and Luke) and Physician's Associates (Zoe, Dina and Aisha) who can deal with many urgent problems.
 This frees up the doctors to deal with more complex issues.

 Please call 01582 832258 to speak to Wheathampstead reception

-Routine appointments can be made by phone, online via the NHS app, in person or increasingly, using the online consultation link.
+Requests for routine appointments can be made by telephone, in person or increasingly, using the online consultation link.

-Online consultation forms are triaged directly by the doctors who will aim to respond within 2 working days.
+Online consultation forms are triaged by our team who will aim to respond within 2 working days.